"How can I describe Crubenbeg House?:-

 Irene's wonderful dinners and dry Scottish wit

-The view through the lounge windows, check ever changing with the weather
+The view through the lounge windows, ever changing with the weather

-The stimulating conversations round the communal dining table, buy viagra which confirm the adage that a stranger is just a friend you haven't met yet
+The stimulating conversations round the communal dining table, which confirm the adage that a stranger is just a friend you haven't met yet

 The energetic walk up the hill behind the House which is rewarded with remarkable views of the surrounding countryside

-John's fund of anecdotes and stories, sildenafil sometimes seemingly implausible, always apparently true.
+John's fund of anecdotes and stories, sometimes seemingly implausible, always apparently true.